fodorbalint/PathMaker/readme0.md

 0529_6: DA first case and first case rotated needs mid across + across
 0529_7: DA second case needs mid across + across
-641261: Directional Area is the same as Sequence first case (also 0530) 13-size Double Area rule is the same as on 9?
+641261: Directional Area is the same as Sequence first case (also 0530)

 Disable move while task running
 234760: If 2034760 is a Directional Area as well, where the obstacle is across.
 Find bigger example where Sequence first case is not activated.

 Include area parity and forbidden field representation in Double Area cases.
 Make representation for sequence and Down Stair close.

-Replace two images with one where the path changes color at the decision point. -->
+Replace two images with one where the path changes color at the decision point.

+Sequence first case left side shouldn't use C-shape up checking, it is for recursive only -->